Ways to vote

 If you are registered, you can apply for a postal vote.
 You will need your National Insurance Number and a photo of your signature.
 Alternatively, you can download a postal vote form and return it to us.

-Your ballot pack will be sent to you around 10 days before polling day.
+Your ballot pack will be sent around 10 days before polling day.
 It will include a Freepost envelope.
-Make sure you post your vote so that it arrives before the close of poll.
+Overseas postal voters may need to pay additional postage to return their vote.
+You should post your completed vote with plenty of time before polling day.

 Proxy vote